cosmos/cosmjs/packages/cli/MASK.md

 smartQuery(client, foo, { balance: { address: mask } })
 ```

+### Staking via OpaqueMsg

-And now... let's use OpaqueMsg to call into native blockchain messages.
+And now... let's use `OpaqueMsg` to call into native blockchain messages.
 Here we will trigger a staking command.
 This is an "opaque" command, so neither cosmwams-js
 nor the cosmwasm contract understands it.
 It is passed verbatim from the client to
 the wasmd blockchain (reflected by mask, so using the mask address).